deexsunts/studyplanner-1/README.md

  # CAUTION
- the exercise planner creates a template and you have to edit it. also the days are hardcoded i think, i don't remember (may improve this) also the hour of the week (facepalm) to tired to change them for now.
+ the exercise planner creates a template and you have to edit also the hour of the week (its kinda useless) and the today's hours (again, useless and can be commented out) they both exist in the daycalculator.py